yalamati/task-dashboard/README.md

+# Demo
+The detailed demo is available at https://youtu.be/r2L0ZnydWgk

 # TaskDashboard

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.

-The detailed demo is available at https://youtu.be/r2L0ZnydWgk

 ## Development server